 Look anywhere on the internet and there are personal opinions and advice from experts and non experts alike.

 Test and Tagging is not mandatory.
-What is mandatory though, is that equipment is electrically safe and maintained in a safe condition and according to the Workplace Safety legislation, "Cost is not to be a factor".
-Testing and tagging doesn't guarantee future electrical safety, what it does is provide a snapshot of how safe the appliance is at the time of testing.
+What is mandatory though, is that equipment is checked regularly and is electrically safe and maintained in a safe condition and according to the Workplace Safety legislation.

 The legislation also says "Cost is not to be a factor".
 At Kadec, we understand your legal requirements and operate to the law, however we also have a real world understanding of what a fail might mean to you and your business which is why we are licensed to repair when necessary.

 Testing and tagging doesn't guarantee future electrical safety.
 What it does provide is a snapshot of how safe the appliance is at the time of testing and the care you take of your employees.
 Think of it like a WOF for your electrical appliances and proof of attitude to your workforce.
 It is easy to get training to do a basic Test and Tag "In-house".
 The problem is, unless you can prove that you are competent in checking your appliances are safe, you are taking a massive life and financial risk.
 It is also debatable if it actually saves you any money.
 Once the cost of labour, annual calibration of the tester and training/retraining is taken into account, it is quite often that hiring a contractor to do the job will save you money.

 There are a range of people who can Test &Tag.
 From your local electrician to the new guy who started in your place of work last month.
 The trick, if you can call it that, is to have someone who has the experience in knowing what to look for to keep you and your employees or fellow employees safe.